by Texas Homesteader ~

 I’m constantly trying to repurpose things that are no longer suited to their original purpose.
 By doing so I’m lowering my eco footprint, and usually even saving some money too.

-But I’ve found repurposing is super simple to do and often requires no sacrifice.
+But I’ve found repurposing is super simple to do and often requires no sacrifice at all.
 All you have to do is keep your eyes open for opportunities.

 Take that old, clean sock for instance.
 Once socks get a hole in them, are they really any good for anything but the trash?